 Q1.
 Can BCAA affect fertility?

-No evidence supports a relationship between BCAA and women's fertility.
+There is no evidence that supports a relationship between BCAA and women's fertility.

 Q2.
 Are BCAA safe while breastfeeding?